iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 DVC enables data _versioning through codification_.
 This means describing which data, ML artifacts, etc. should be in the environment at any given time.
+This is achieved with special [metafiles](/doc/user-guide/dvc-files-and-directories) that can be put in Git.
+These use constant file names but link to variable contents (via the metadata in Git), so that the data can be modified independently from the source code that addresses it.

-This is achieved with special [metafiles](/doc/user-guide/dvc-files-and-directories) that can be put in Git — but we won't go much deeper into how it works here, since we have many [guides](/doc/user-guide) and [references](/doc/command-reference) for that.
-To learn how it looks and feels, try our
+We won't go much deeper into how it works here, since we have many [guides](/doc/user-guide) and [references](/doc/command-reference) for that.
+You can also try our
 [versioning tutorial](/doc/use-cases/versioning-data-and-model-files/tutorial)
-👩‍💻.
+👩‍💻 to learn how it looks and feels.

 DVC's approach brings the following benefits: